AnthonyRansom/kickstarter-analysis/README.md

 ![Theater_Outcomes_vs_Launch_Image](/resources/Theater_Outcomes_vs_Launch.png)

-From the kickstart campaigns dataset and using the provided graph labeled "Theater outcomes Based on Launch Date" it was found that starting from the month of March the number of successful campaigns increased sharply until the Month of May where it was found the number of succesful campaigns went into a decline.
+From the [kickstarter campaigns dataset](/Kickstarter_Challenge.xlsx) and using the provided graph labeled "Theater outcomes Based on Launch Date" it was found that starting from the month of March the number of successful campaigns increased sharply until the Month of May where it was found the number of succesful campaigns went into a decline.